-On 1-2 November, 1831, in the newly-created translation room at the John Johnson home in Hiram, Ohio, with ten elders, a conference was convened for the purpose of considering, among other things, publishing the revelations that Joseph Smith had thus far received.
-During the first session of the conference on 1 November, the brethren discussed and determined to print 10,000 copies of the revelations (later reduced to a more modest but still ambitious 3,000 copies).19 Following that decision, the Lord first revealed D&C 68,20 followed by the revealed preface to the work (D&C 1).21 arose and agreed to sign the testimony.
-Later history says that they were promised a witness like the three witnesses to the Book of Mormon had received back in 1829.23 However, the men had several concerns about the revelations.
+Smith had thus far received.
+During the first session of the conference on 1 November, the brethren discussed and determined to print 10,000 copies of the revelations (later reduced to a more modest but still ambitious 3,000 copies).
+Following that decision, the Lord first revealed D&C 68, followed by the revealed preface to the work (D&C 1).

+Joseph Smith asked the brethren, "what testimony they were willing to attach to these commandments."
+Several arose and agreed to sign the testimony.
+Later history says that they were promised a witness like the three witnesses to the Book of Mormon had received back in 1829.
+However, the men had several concerns about the revelations.
 Was the language good enough, with spelling, punctuation, and grammar errors?
-Was a twenty-six-year-old prophet with little education a good spokesman?
+Was a twenty-five-year-old prophet with little education a good spokesman?
 Would it hurt missionary efforts to call their neighbors idolaters and enemies, and foretell great disasters if they did not repent?
 Would it cause problems to reveal to the world their intentions for settling Zion in Missouri?
+Were some of the revelations purely personal and should not be published for all to read?
 Troubled by these questions, these men nevertheless prayed for the promised manifestation, but it did not come.
 D&C 67 was given to explain why.
-This revelation was received on 2 November 1831, according to John Whitmer, but could have been 1 November; the conference minutes are vague on this point.24
+According to John Whitmer, this revelation was received on 2 November 1831, but it could have been 1 November; the conference minutes are vague on this point.